The Professional Data…

 Clarissa Pinkola Estes

-Lisa’s innate gifts, educational training, and both professional and personal experience have combined to land her comfortably in the lifework of therapist, writer, and teacher.
+Lisa’s innate gifts, educational training, and both personal and professional experience have combined to land her comfortably in the lifework of therapist, writer, and teacher.

-She holds space for a limited number of counseling clients where she works to help teens and adults develop healthy inner anchors that steady and guide them on their personal journeys.
-Specialties include anxiety management and emotional regulation, eating behaviors and disorders, and developing healthy self-esteem.
-Her approach derives from a variety of theory bases and treatment is designed to fit the needs of each client.
+She holds space for a limited number of counseling clients, assisting in creating healthy inner anchors that steady and guide them on their personal journeys.
+Specializations include anxiety, self-esteem, and eating issues and disorders.

-Lisa writes regularly in the self-help field and additionally in venues that promote inspiration, growth, and healing.
-She accepts proposals and communications from agents and publishers.
+She also writes regularly in the self-help field and additional venues that promote inspiration, growth, and healing.
+She accepts proposals from publishers and agents.

 Lisa enjoys speaking for both small groups and large audiences.
-Her expertise and approachable manner create effective, enjoyable workshops and trainings on the topics listed below, but she is also open to adjusting her outlines to meet the needs of your specific audience.
-Just ask!
+Her expertise and approachable manner create effective and enjoyable workshops and trainings on a variety of topics.
+She is happy to work with you to create a program that best fits the needs of your audience.

-“Lisa Schab combines humor, genuineness and gentleness in her trainings that are always smooth-flowing and content-rich.
-She’s so easy to listen to you don’t even realize how much you’ve learned until you ‘get’ that a lasting impression was made and important messages delivered.”
+“Lisa Schab combines humor, genuineness and gentleness in her trainings that are always smooth-flowing and content-rich.“

 –Janis J. Gomien, president & founder, Academy of Addictions Treatment Professionals